squid-cache/squid-cache.github.io/docs/SquidFaq/SquidAcl.md

 Splay tree searching algorithm might never discover *co.us* as a match for *kkk.co.us*.

-similarly, if you said that *co.us* is GREATER than *fff.co.us*, then the Splay tree searching algorithm might never discover *co.us* as a match for *bbb.co.us*.
+Similarly, if you said that *co.us* is GREATER than *fff.co.us*, then the Splay tree searching algorithm might never discover *co.us* as a match for *bbb.co.us*.